Cocaine use, either as crack cocaine or powder, produces strong feelings of euphoria, high energy, and confidence.

 Dangers Of Using Cocaine During Sex

-When sexual activity involves illicit drugs like cocaine or amphetamines to increase dopamine and speed up vital systems, it increases the risk of heart attack or stroke.
+When sexual activity involves illicit drugs such as cocaine or amphetamines to increase dopamine and speed up vital systems, it increases the risk of heart attack or stroke.

 Get Started On The Road To Recovery.